fspacheco/ljmd/report-openmp.md

 | 10              | 0.062             | 11.936    |
 | 20              | 0.129             | 9.595     |

-One thing that can be improved is the memory allocation.
-In the current implementation it is done at each call of the forces function.
+One thing that probably can be improved is the memory allocation.
+In this implementation it is done at each call of the forces function.

+Then, I found out that OpenMP 4.5 has reduction for arrays and tried it in the commit e619b3c025cbb25412dc5d4d9097806913d506d0.
+The code is much cleaner, but no timing improvements were obtained.